Our hourly rates

 Legal Aid Certificates

-We accept Legal Aid Certificates, but due to lack of government funding of Legal Aid Ontario, we are only able to take on a limited number of legally aided clients.
+We accept Legal Aid Certificates but we are only able to take on a limited number of legally aided clients.

 How much will it cost?